Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 The design report must also include:

-Evidence is required that proposed structures shown on landscape plans will comply with the requirements of the Building Code where applicable and that playgrounds will comply with NZS 5828-2015 Playground equipment and surfacing.
+Evidence is required that proposed structures shown on landscape plans will comply with the requirements of the Building Code where applicable and that playground equipment will comply with NZS 5828-2015 playground equipment and surfacing.

 A development contributions offset is not the same as a bond.